Data: Law and Ethics

 Our contemporary moment is increasingly characterized by and through data.
 Data is said to be the new oil or currency, perhaps even a new vehicle of societal growth.
 From quantified-self movements to new forms of economics (such as bitcoin and platform capitalism) and sensing-based environments (the internet of things), data continues to proliferate and multiply.
 In this process, data is transforming people, organizations and societies.
 This ‘data moment’ poses important empirical, theoretical, legal and ethical challenges.
 It is an opportunity to take stock of how we might engage and think with data.

-This course will examine the historical, socio-technical, political, ethical and legal contexts of data.
-In highlighting the various modes and forms through which data emerges, the course will encourage students to engage both critically and reflexively with how data is generated, circulated, stored, analyzed and consumed.
-We will guide students in this endeavor by adopting a social scientific approach, focused on analyzing, interpreting and understanding the meaning of contemporary data practices in organizations, society and government.
-At the same time, the course will also feature legal and ethical perspectives on data and data protection, focusing on the General Data Protection Regulation (GDPR) and similar legislation and its oversight.
+This course will examine the socio-political, ethical and legal contexts of data.
+In highlighting the various modes and forms through which data emerges, the course will encourage students to engage critically and reflexively with how data is generated, circulated, stored, analyzed and consumed.
+We will guide students in this endeavor by adopting a social scientific approach, focused on analyzing, interpreting, and understanding the meaning of contemporary data practices in organizations, society and government.
+At the same time, the course will also feature legal and ethical perspectives on data and data protection, focusing particularly on the General Data Protection Regulation (GDPR).
 This will equip students to connect contemporary legal and ethical concerns with wider political and technical contexts.
-Taken together, the course will push students to ask: Who has the right to use and own data?
-How and for what purposes should data be used?
-Who benefits from the intensified use of data and who gets left out?
-What are the economic incentives for using data?
-And what does it mean to work with data in legally acceptable and ethically responsible ways?

 There are no formal prerequisites for being admitted to the course.